Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Experimental setup and results

-\insertfig{ht}{FigPaper_cascada_5CB_S}{9.0}{13.50}{Experimental spectra of the coherences measured in nematic 5CB.
-The time $t_p$ is set to prepare the strong or $\mathcal{S}$-order ($t_p = 27 \mu$s).
-The $\mu$-axis shows a combination of spectra obtained for different coherence orders, that are symmetric with respect to zero order.
-Each coherence spectrum is limited to $\pm$25 kHz.
-The reversion block in (a) corresponds to a single MREV8 sequence where the total reversion time $\tau =12 \tau_1$ is varied in steps of $120 \mu$s by increasing the delays $\tau_1$; in (b) we used an increasing number of short blocks with a characteristic step-time of $\tau_c = 90.36 \mu$s.}
+\insertfig{ht}{fig:ExpCM_5CB_S}{FigPaper_cascada_5CB_S}{9.0}{13.50}{Experimental spectra of the coherences measured in nematic 5CB.
+The time $t_p$ is set to prepare the strong or $\mathcal{S}$-order ($t_p = 27\un{\mu s}$).
+The $\mu$-axis shows the series of MQC spectra (symmetric with respect to zero-order).
+Each spectrum is limited to $\nu_M = 25\un{kHz}$ and to a maximum coherence time $t_M = 400\un{\mu s}$.
+The reversion block in (a) is a single MREV8 sequence with total reversion time $\tau$ varied in steps of $120\un{\mu s}$; (b) increasing number of short blocks with a characteristic step-time of $\tau_c = 90.36\un{\mu s}$.}

-A richer coherence spectrum is obtained by preparing the initial ($\mathcal{W}$) state with $t_p = 69 \mu s$.
-In this case the zero-, single- and double-quantum coherence spectra are well distinguished, as shown in \fig{FigPaper_cascada_5CB_W}.
-The amplitude of the zero-quantum coherence has a different dependence with $\tau$ under the two initial conditions.
-This behaviour is a consequence of the non-ideal performance of the reversion sequence, as shown in the Appendix \ref{apendice}.